 - Remove as many Simultaneous Ringing Groups (Collective Ringing) from your configuration as possible.
 See our Simultaneous Ringing Groups section below for more information.

 IP Office TFTP Settings

-If you are noticing communication or connection issues between your IP Office and Chronicall server, and are on IP Office 9.0 or 9.1, implement these TFTP workarounds to improve the connection.
+If you are noticing communication or connection issues between your IP Office and Chronicall server, and are on IP Office 9.0 and older or 9.1, implement these TFTP workarounds to improve the connection.

 Steps for IP Office 9.0 and older